Paul Digby: Forest Green Rovers

 Digby picked up a couple of man of the match performances throughout the season.
 His first one came in the FA cup on the 10 November 2018 away at Oxford United.
 The game finished 0–0, earning Forest Green Rovers a replay.
 His second MOTM performance came later on in the season, away against Mansfield Town.

 Digby managed to secure a play off spot with Forest Green Rovers, a massive improvement from last year.
 They climbed from 21st in the 2017–18 season to an impressive 5th place in the 2018–19 season.
 Digby was instrumental in their rise up the league, making 37 league appearances out of a possible 46 games.

 Cambridge United

 On 21 July 2020, Digby signed a 1-year contract with League Two club Cambridge United.

+On 8 May 2025, the club announced he would be leaving in June when his contract expired after making 229 appearances in his 5-year stint with the U's.

+Dundee

+On 12 June 2025, Digby joined Scottish Premiership club Dundee on a two-year deal.

 International career

 On 15 August 2013, Digby was called up by England U19 squad and made his England U19 debut, coming on as a substitute in the 58th minute, in a 6–1 win over Estonia U19.
 Digby scored his first England U19 goal on 14 November 2013, in a 4–1 win over Hungary.
 Digby made another appearance for England U19 against Turkey U19.

 On 28 August 2014, Digby was called up by England U20 squad.
 Digby made his England U20 debut on 9 October 2014, in a 1–0 win over Germany U20.
 Digby made two more appearances against Turkey U20 and Canada U20.